 There is certainly an efficiency angle too – this article explains how using data can help with efficiency.

-This (evolving) guide is designed specifically for internal audit and assurance professionals.
+This guide is designed specifically for internal auditors, performance auditors and other assurance professionals.

 If you lead an assurance function or you lead the use of data within assurance projects, you will consider:

 If you are starting to use data, or you want to enhance your approach, start with this article: common challenges.